-Upon your arrival in Rennes, we’ll pick you up to transfer you directly to your first hotel in Dinan.
+Upon your arrival in Dinan, you have time to settle in to your hotel and relax before explorations.
 This lovely medieval town, with its spectacular setting, perched over the Rance River, is worth some exploration.
 Wander through the twisting streets, admiring the many old buildings, some of which date from the 13th century, and the large sections of medieval walls which remain.
 Be sure to see the Jacobins Theatre, built in the year 1224, as well as the Gothic Flamboyant St Malo’s Church, the Romanesque Saint Saviour’s Basilica, and the Chateau of Dinan.
-Our Trip Manager will spend a little bit of time with you to go over your trip package and check the bike fitting, and then leave you to your explorations.
+Our Trip Manager will spend a little bit of time with you to go over your trip package and check the bike fitting at the end of the afternoon.
 Dinner is included this evening.

 Your ride today takes you along the lush valley of the Rance River, from village to village.
 Along the way you’ll see the medieval village of Lehon, dating from the Gallo-Roman Empire, and home to the ruins of a 12th century castle, as well as the historic Abbey Sainte Magloire.
 The abbey was founded in the year 850, after the Breton King met 6 monks while out on a hunting expedition, and, swayed by their convictions, promised to help construct an abbey, as long as they accomplished the feat of recuperating the relics of a Breton Saint.
 As you’ll see by the magnificent buildings, they were successful!
 Return to Dinan for a second evening.